 When a representative is writing your sponsorship letter, it needs to clearly state which organization/department/residence hall/office is sponsoring you and lists the reasons why.
 It is as long or as short as the representative wants it to be.
 The letter must be in PDF format.

 Can an organization/department/residence hall/college/office sponsor more than one candidate?

-Each organization/department/residence hall/college/office can sponsor one queen candidate and one king candidate.
-It is up to them to decide which queen and which king candidates to sponsor if there is more than one student interested.
+Each organization/department/residence hall/college/office can sponsor up to two candidates for court.
+It is up to them to decide which candidates to sponsor if there are more than two students interested.